msDee060/alx-system_engineering-devops/README.md

-First task for Shell basics
+All tasks for Shell Basics